anaceliacunha/dto-poc/libs/python-lib/README.md

 ## Build

-The OpenAPI generator writes code directly into `src/activate_api_models/{domain}/`.
-To build the wheel:
+To build the wheel package:

 ```bash
 python -m build